acmiyaguchi/acmiyaguchi.me/blog/_posts/2018-06-02-remote-sensing.md

 They can detect slight shifts in the pitch of the sound as it bounces back from moving objects.
 We have been able to apply our understanding of this Doppler effect to map the earth's oceans and surfaces through ship, plane, and satellite.
 For example, the Sentinel-1 constellation collects high-resolution synthetic-aperture radar (SAR) imagery for monitoring land and sea.
-The satellites can support monitoring of icebergs and map oil spills through reliable measurements.[3]
+The satellites can support monitoring of icebergs and map oil spills through reliable measurements.[2]
 Action and the option to act rely on sense through awareness in any system.

 {:refdef: style="text-align: center;"}
 ![hmm]({{ "/assets/blog-01/GSSLOOPS-wcwv-1.jpg" | absolute_url }})
+_**Figure**: A map of water moisture and cloud cover from the NOASS_

 Analysis of the data requires a network of computers to run in a reasonable length of time.
 A recent study of high-performance computing (HPC) software used data from the Climate Forecast System at a 360 x 720 x 41 (latitude x longitude x depth) by 6-hour resolution yielding a 2.2TB matrix of known variables.
-[4]
+[3]
 The amount of data is even higher if we consider imaging data, like the earth view of Google Maps.
 A San Francisco startup, Planet, collects over 5TB of data a day in the form of images collected by a constellation of small cube satellites.
-[5]
+[4]
 Fortunately, the infrastructure to support computational needs are become more mature.

 Graphics and Tensor Processing Units (GPUs and TPUs) have become commonplace in computer vision and neural networks.